-I know, I know, we are all racking our brains trying to figure out what to do to keep our kids happy and occupied these days (without going crazy ourselves).
+I know, I know, we are all racking our brains trying to figure out what to do to keep our kids happy and occupied.
 So between ourselves and asking you guys on Instagram for your best ideas, we thought we’d come up with a huge looong list of things to do to help keep you and your little ones busy over the upcoming weeks/months!
 Here we go!

 1. Make rainbow rice for sensory play.